 A member of our staff was recently contacted by his IRA custodian.
 One of his IRAs is invested in a publicly traded partnership (PTP), which allows partners to consolidate capital and acquire publicly traded shares.
 The letter he received advised him to file a Form 990-T because income yielded by the PTP was subject to unrelated business income tax (UBIT).

 Form 990-T reports any income on which taxes may still be due.
 Any earnings garnered by a pass-through entity will be regarded as unrelated business taxable income (UBTI).
 Such entities don’t withhold taxes before distributing returns, so investors are responsible for paying taxes on those earnings.
-This is true even if a tax-advantaged account (the "investor" in this case) hasn't received payments yet.
+This is true even if the investor (a tax-advantaged account in this case) hasn't received payments yet.

 The bottom line: If your self-directed IRA invests with a company in any capacity, you need to know about the structure of that company’s income and plan accordingly.
 Third-party IRA providers usually don’t administer publicly traded securities, but rules pertaining to UBIT are fairly universal.
 If an individual retirement plan holds UBIT-eligible assets, the plan holder must submit the Form 990-T on behalf of the account.
 Any due taxes must be paid by the IRA.

 The benefits of IRA accounts often come with additional responsibilities, but they’re certainly no reason to shy away from a particular investment strategy.
 Education is a powerful tool in self-directing your retirement, and New Direction Trust Company is here to help.
-If you’d like to know more about self-directed retirement investing and UBIT, please don’t hesitate to call us at 877-742-1270 or send us an e-mail at email@example.com.
+If you’d like to know more about self-directed retirement investing and UBIT, please don’t hesitate to call us at 877-742-1270 or send us a message through your client portal at portal.ndtco.com.
 You may also speak with our partner company, IRA Tax Services, for specific information about filing a Form 990-T.